-The primary function of the University of Pittsburgh School of Law Moot Court Board is to organize and administer the Murray S. Love Trial Moot Court Competition, the Appellate Competition, and the Negotiations Competition.
+The University of Pittsburgh School of Law Moot Court Board organizes and administers the Murray S. Love Trial Moot Court Competition, the Appellate Competition, and the Negotiations Competition.
 However, Board members do not perform solely administrative work.
-All associate members must also complete an academic component during each year of Board service--either working in a group that researches and creates a competition problem or serving as a reader who evaluates and scores competitors' briefs in the Appellate Competition.
-Board members who complete requisite academic and administrative duties are eligible to receive one credit per year (two semesters) of Board service.
-(These are classified as credits for activities, as are credits for service on a journal, and students may count only four activities credits toward their graduation requirements.)
+All associate members must also complete an academic component during each year of Board service by working in a group that researches and creates a competition problem.
+Board members who complete the requisite academic and administrative duties are eligible to receive one credit per year (two semesters) of Board service.
+(These are classified as credits for activities, as are credits for service on a journal, and students may count only six activities credits toward their graduation requirements.)

-Board membership is limited to a maximum of ten students per year and includes a mixture of second-year and third-year students.
+Board membership is limited to a maximum of eight students per year and includes a mixture of second-year and third-year students.

 The board members are as follows:

 - The Honorable Judge D. Michael Fisher - Faculty Advisor